shcheng/PvalueToolkit/README.md

 pvalueToolkit
 =============

-The purpose of this toolkit has two classes:
+This toolkit has the following classes:

 (1) edfPval class: is for visualizing the end tail of a distribution of p-values and
                    for assessing its significance.